squeaky-pl/portable-pypy/README.rst

 Included software
 =================

-Besides PyPy there is OpenSSL, SQLite3, libffi, TCL/TK and virtualenv packaged in these builds.
+Besides PyPy there is OpenSSL, SQLite3, libffi, expat, TCL/TK and virtualenv packaged in these builds.

 Previous versions